codinglabsau/inertia-form-builder/docs/custom.md

 </script>

 # Usability of custom components
-Custom components is definitely something very powerful to use in instances where the UI does not provide a option for (In that case you should look to add that to UI) or in a very specific instance.
+Custom components is something very powerful to use in instances where our UI package does not provide an option for (In that case you should look to add that to UI) or in a very specific instance to the project at hand.

 ```vue
 <script setup>